 Dr. Herring is on the editorial boards of professional journals and has been an editor of nine textbooks, as well as contributor to 77 professional journal articles and 53 textbook chapters.
 He was a major contributor to the successful passage of the Zackery Lystedt Law in Washington State, and his continued work helped pass similar legislation in all 50 states and the District of Columbia.
 In addition, Dr. Herring is a frequent national and international speaker on a variety of physiatric and sports medicine topics.

 Robert Hilt, MD

-Dr. Robert Hilt is an associate professor of psychiatry in the University of Washington Department of Psychiatry and at Seattle Children’s.
+Dr. Robert Hilt is a professor of psychiatry in the University of Washington Department of Psychiatry and at Seattle Children’s.
 He is a child psychiatrist and a former primary care pediatrician.

-Hilt is the program director for the Partnership Access Line, a child mental health consultation service for primary care providers in Wyoming and Washington.
-He is also program director for the Medicaid Medication Second Opinion Programs of Wyoming and Washington, and MDT Consult Service in Wyoming.
-He is co-chair of the Committee on Collaboration with Medical Professions with the American Academy of Child and Adolescent Psychiatry and serves on the editorial boards for the journals Pediatric Annals and Psychiatric Annals.
+Dr. Hilt is the program director for the Partnership Access Line, a child mental health consultation service for primary care providers in Wyoming and Washington.
+He is also program director for the Medicaid Medication Second Opinion Programs in Wyoming, Washington and Alaska, and the MDT Consult Service in Wyoming.
+He is co-chair of the Committee on Collaboration with Medical Professions with the American Academy of Child and Adolescent Psychiatry, a trustee with the Washington State Chapter of the American Academy of Pediatrics, and serves on the editorial boards for the journals Pediatric Annals and Psychiatric Annals.

 Emily Kroshus, ScD, MPH